AndrewXWei/data-science/StackOverflowSurvey2019/README.md

 Bacause of the large size of data, I couldn't upload it to the repository.
 But you can download it [here](https://drive.google.com/open?id=1QOmVDpd8hcVYqqUXDXf68UMDWQZP0wQV).

 ## Conclusions and related article
-I've posted the analysis progress [here](https://medium.com/@weixiao917/what-made-high-income-programmers-759808ec5593)
+I've posted the analysis in [medium](https://medium.com/@weixiao917/what-made-high-income-programmers-759808ec5593)